 Artists are working responsively in sites outside the gallery and engaging with people in new ways.
 Arts organisations are recognising the need to work differently to meaningfully bring audiences and art together.
 New ways of working require fit for purpose artist development opportunities that take in account the diversity of people, practices, careers paths and power relations.

 The Poly-Math scheme is part of our ACE funded taking the lead project, it offers seven artists a year long opportunity.
-Polymath is a programme of artists’ continuing professional development [CPD] and responds to a changing funding climate and new opportunities that are arising from the present economic and social context.
+Polymath is a program of artists’ development and responds to a changing funding climate and new opportunities that are arising from the present economic and social context.
 It includes mentoring with regional cultural leaders, live commissions with major hosts and an intensive residential summer school.
 Its aim is to create a space for artists to develop resilience through making and networking.